Kyagara/crescent/README.md

 ## Todo

--   Error checking, literally any error checking whatsoever
 -   Tests
--   Github Actions for testing, linting and publishing
 -   TUI for an attach command
 -   Profiles (add a `-p` argument to the `start` comand to pass a config file)
--   Probably redesign the entire thing when I acquire [knowledge](https://www.youtube.com/watch?v=jksPhQhJRoc)
+-   Probably redesign the entire thing when I acquire more [knowledge](https://www.youtube.com/watch?v=jksPhQhJRoc)

 ## License